akoroliova/itvdn-react-beginners-class/README.md

-# itvdn-react-beginners-class
+# ITVDN school "React for Beginners" class notes

-ITVDN school "React for Beginners" class notes
+Set up with React working in Vite with HMR and some ESLint rules.